-The first thing you should know is that becoming an RN means passing the NCLEX exam.
+The first thing you should know is that becoming a registered nurse means passing the NCLEX exam.
 There is no way around it.

-To be eligible to sit for the NCLEX you must first earn either an associate degree in nursing (ADN) or a Bachelor of Science in nursing (BSN).
+To be eligible to sit for the NCLEX you must first earn either an Associate’s Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN).
 The former requires completion of a 21-month program at a career-focused college.
 The latter is generally a 4-year commitment up front but results in a higher academic credential—something hospitals across the country are seeking in greater numbers.

 In the end, the outcome is essentially the same—you can still become an RN without earning a BSN.

 The major difference is the path and time commitment required to become an RN.
-You can go straight to the job market as an RN or you can further your education with a BSN degree.
-If you decide on going the ADN route but eventually want to earn the higher academic credential, you can work towards the higher credential in an RN to BSN program, often online in as little as 12 months.*
+You can go straight to the job market as an ADN-RN or you can further your education with a BSN degree.
+If you initially decide on going the ADN route but eventually want to earn the higher academic credential, you can work towards the higher credential in an RN to BSN program, which is available online and in as little as 12 months.*

 RN vs. BSN: Job types

 Well this ought to be simple—if you have a nursing degree, you’re going to be a nurse, right?
 Yes, but there’s more to it.